CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/appwrite-configuration.md

 ## Initial Configuration ⚙️

-To begin, let us guide you through the essential configurations for your Appwrite Cloud instance.
-In this section, we will show you how to create your own Appwrite instance, using the Cloud version.
+To begin, let us guide you through the essential configurations for your Appwrite instance.
+In this section, we will show you how to configure your instance.
 This will allow us to obtain the necessary configuration information for the rest of our journey 🏝️

 :::tip